h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 Here is an overview of the Experiments settings:

-- **Accuracy** - Relative accuracy – higher values, should lead to higher confidence in model performance (accuracy).
+- **Accuracy** - Relative accuracy – higher values, should lead to higher confidence in model performance (e.g. accuracy).
 - **Time** - Relative time for completing the experiment.
 Higher values will take longer for the experiment to complete.
 - **Interpretability**-  The ability to explain or to present in understandable terms to a human.
 The higher the interpretability the simpler the features that will be extracted.